Volatile-rich evolution of molten super-Earth L 98-59 d: Supplementary information

-Contours of modelled bulk-density versus $\Hppmw$ and $\eta$ are plotted in Fig. \ref{fig:maxesc} for two values of oxygen fugacity (panels).
-The observed density \citep{rajpaul_doppler_2024} is indicated by the blue contour.
-Diagonal bands show that larger escape efficiencies necessitate larger initial volatile inventories in order to obtain a given present-day $\rho_p$.
-Taking an enhanced 15\% efficiency, following the blue line in the top panel ($f\ce{O2}=\IW-3$) shows that an initial volatile inventory $\Hppmw=26000$ still results in a modelled present-day $\rho_p$ that is consistent with the observations.
-Uncertainties in the observed density (dashed lines) are a more significant factor than our choice of $\eta$.
-Considering $\pm1\sigma$ contours (dashed lines), both large ($\eta\approx20\%$) and small ($\eta\approx8\%$) escape efficiencies yield simulation outcomes (at $\IW-3$) within the observational constraints for reasonable volatile-rich scenarios.
-With a less reducing $\IW-2$ mantle, escape efficiencies of 20\% result in present-day $\rho_p$ falling within the observational uncertainty for a reasonable range of $\Hppmw$.
-These tests show that our main conclusions are robust; the $\Hppmw$ modelled in Fig. \ref{fig:maxesc} all represent volatile-rich formation scenarios.
+Contours of modelled bulk-density versus $\Hppmw$ and $\eta$ are plotted in Supplementary~Figure~\ref{fig:si_maxesc} for two values of oxygen fugacity (panels a, b).
+The bulk density of $\rho_p=3.45^{+0.59}_{-1.00}$ estimated by \citep{rajpaul_doppler_2024} is indicated by the blue contours.
+Diagonal bands show that larger escape efficiencies necessitate larger initial volatile inventories in order to obtain the estimated present-day $\rho_p$.
+Taking an enhanced 15\% efficiency, following the blue line in panel (a), $f\ce{O2}=\IW-3$, shows that an initial volatile inventory $\Hppmw=26000$ still results in a modelled present-day $\rho_p$ that is consistent with \citet{rajpaul_doppler_2024}.
+Uncertainties in the observed density (dashed lines) are a more significant factor than our choice of $\eta$\ -- and recent estimates suggest even lower $\rho_p$ for this planet.
+Considering the $\pm1\sigma$ contours (dashed lines), both large ($\eta\approx20\%$) and small ($\eta\approx8\%$) escape efficiencies yield simulation outcomes within the observational constraints for reasonable volatile-rich scenarios.
+With a less reducing mantle at $\IW-2$, panel (b), escape efficiencies of 20\% result in present-day $\rho_p$ falling within the observational uncertainty for a reasonable range of $\Hppmw$.
+These tests show that our main conclusions are robust since all $\Hppmw$ modelled in Supplementary~Figure~\ref{fig:si_maxesc} represent volatile-rich formation scenarios.